hl476-cam/KSPIC/README.md

 Conventional k-space subtraction and magnitude-subtraction methods are also added for comparison.

-The algorithm is described in the paper "Highly Accelerated Subtractive Femoral NCE-MRA using Compressed Sensing with k-space Subtraction, Phase and Intensity Correction, Magn Res Med, 2021".
+The algorithm is described in the paper "Hao Li, et al., Highly Accelerated Subtractive Femoral NCE-MRA using Compressed Sensing with k-space Subtraction, Phase and Intensity Correction, Magn Res Med, 2021".

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%